logigearcorp/docs.testarchitect.com/content/automation-guide/application-testing/mobile-testing/testing-mobile-web-applications/testing-safari-on-ios/prerequisites/installing-testarchitect-browser-agent/_index.md

 If your tests are to make use of the built-in navigate action to automatically invoke web pages in the Safari browser, then any iOS device subject to such testing must by prepped by having TestArchitect Browser Agent re-signed and installed. \(Note, however, that this procedure may be bypassed if you instead plan to start Safari manually by tapping the Safari icon on the device.\)

-**Remember:** While web testing within Safari iOS can be hosted from either a Windows or macOS controller, the process of re-signing and installing TestArchitect Browser Agent on the target device must be performed from an macOS machine.
+{{<remember>}} While web testing within Safari iOS can be hosted from either a Windows or macOS controller, the process of re-signing and installing TestArchitect Browser Agent on the target device must be performed from an macOS machine.

 Before re-signing and installing TestArchitect Browser Agent, ensure that the device has already been configured in accordance with the [iOS testing prerequisites](/iOS/Topics/iOS_prerequisite.html).\)